• About

 • If you don't have a cherry pitter (I definitely don't!), then try this hack using chopsticks and a wine bottle to pit your cherries.
 It works like a charm!

 • Make a double batch of the cherry filling.
 (Omit the booze if you like) and use it as a delicious spread on your morning toast, overnight oats, granola, or as an ice cream topper.
+Or, use it to make my cherry coffee cake with streusel topping!
 It can be stored in the refrigerator for up to 1 week or in the freezer for up to 2 months.

 • Make ahead: Prepare the cookie crust and cherry filling up to 48 hours ahead of time and store separately in the refrigerator.